God's Property from Kirk Franklin's Nu Nation

-God's Property is a collaboration live album by God's Property, as well as Kirk Franklin's fourth album.
-It was released on May 27, 1997.
-Recorded as a live-in-studio project in July 1996.
+God's Property from Kirk Franklin's Nu Nation is a collaborative live album by God's Property and Kirk Franklin.
+It was released on May 27, 1997 recorded as a live-in-studio project in July 1996.
 At the time of its release, urban contemporary gospel had gained massive ground in the music industry, thus sending the album to its third position peak on the Billboard 200 album chart and making it the first gospel album to top the Top R&B/Hip-Hop Albums chart, where it reached number one on five nonconsecutive weeks.
 With sales of 3 million units, it is one of the best-selling gospel albums of all time.